Football Defensive End

 On run plays, the defensive end moves forward enough to ensure that the run play does not get outside of them.
-They are tasked with keeping the play inside where there is more defensive help.
+They are tasked with keeping the play inside, where there is more defensive help.
 If it is a pass play, they must try to get past blockers fast enough to sack the quarterback.
-The more pressure they are able to put on the quarterback, the easier job the defensive secondary’s job will be.
+The more pressure they are able to put on the quarterback, the easier the defensive secondary’s job will be.
 Defensive ends usually rack up the most sacks on a team.

 Stances and Athleticism

 For the most part, these defenders will line up in a three-point stance with two feet on the ground and a hand in the dirt.
-Depending on the defensive formation, they may line up in a two point stance, practically standing up, in an effort to get into the backfield quicker.
+Depending on the defensive formation, they may line up in a two-point stance, practically standing up, in an effort to get into the backfield quicker.